micheal-wallsh/Final-Sprint/README.md

+# Project Info

+Made by Micheal Walsh and Lucas Peddle
+Do npm install, npm start and then npm run server to get website up and running.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).